dlepaux/realtime-bpm-analyzer/readme.md

 When a peak is found, we will search for the next by jumping `10 000` indexes of PCM data, this means that we ignore `0.25` second of the song, in other words we simply ignore the descending phase of the peak.

 Feel free to [contact me by mail](d.lepaux[at]gmail.com) or [join the chat](https://gitter.im/realtime-bpm-analyzer/Lobby) if you have any questions.

+## Todo

+- Migrate from ScriptProcessorNode to AudioWorklet

 ## Credits